Squarepusher: Early life

 Tom Jenkinson was born and grew up in Chelmsford, Essex, England.
 The first school he attended was affiliated with Chelmsford Cathedral, exposing him to organ music.
 He took an interest in this, as well as in music reproduction equipment.
 In 1986, Jenkinson went to the King Edward VI Grammar School in Chelmsford.
 One of his formative musical experiences came from seeing guitarist Guthrie Govan playing in the school's inter-house music competition.
 He developed a lasting friendship with Govan.
 Jenkinson joined his first band at 12, a Metallica-influenced thrash metal group consisting of several other pupils from the school.
 Over subsequent years Jenkinson played bass guitar in various local bands, playing numerous shows around East Anglia and London, and took part in some studio recordings.

 In 1991, Jenkinson became interested in house music, hardcore, acid house and techno.
 He cited hearing the track "LFO" by LFO as an early influence.

+Initially considering a degree in physics, Jenkinson enrolled as a Fine Arts student at the Chelsea College of Arts in London.
+After receiving a student loan, Jenkinson instead spent the money on musical equipment, including drum machines, a mixer, and an Akai S950 sampler.